Portuguese Macau: Government

 Since 1657, the office of Captain-Major was awarded by the King of Portugal or on his behalf by the Viceroy of India to any fidalgo (nobleman) or gentleman who excelled in services to the Crown.
 The Captain-Major was head of the fleets and emporia from Malacca to Japan, and the official representative of Portugal to Japan and China.
 Since he was often away from Macau for long periods, an embryonic municipal government formed in 1560 to resolve matters.
 Three representatives chosen by vote held the title of eleitos (elected) and could perform administrative and judicial duties.

 By 1583, the Senate Council was formed, later called the Loyal Senate (Leal Senado).
 It consisted of three aldermen, two judges, and one city procurator.
 Portuguese citizens in Macau elected six electors who would then select the senators.
 The most serious issues were dealt with by convening the General Council of Ecclesiastic Authorities and leading citizens to decide what measures should be taken.
-After several Dutch invasions, the Senate created the post of War Governor in 1615 to establish a permanent presence of a military commander.
+After several Dutch invasions, the Senate created the post of War Governor in 1615 to establish a permanently present military commander.
 In 1623, the Viceroy created the office of Governor and Captain-General of Macau, replacing the Captain-Major's authority over the territory.

 Macau was originally administered as part of Xiangshan County, Guangdong.
 Chinese and Portuguese officials discussed affairs in casa da câmara, or the city hall, where the Leal Senado Building was later built.
 In 1731, the Chinese set up an assistant magistrate (xian cheng) in Qian Shan Zhai to manage affairs in Macau.
 In 1743, he was later based in Mong Ha village (Wang Xia), now part of Our Lady of Fátima, Macau.
 In 1744, the Chinese formed the Macau Coast Military and Civilian Government headed by a subprefect (tongzhi) based in Qian Shan Zhai.